NGSchoolEU/website/content/post/2022-06-16-ngschool-2022-application-form-solutions.md

 tags: [ngschool]
 ---

-Registration for <a href=/ngschool2022 target=”_blank”>**NGSchool 2022: Machine Learning in Computational Biology**</a> has been closed!
+Registration for <a href=/ngschool2022 target=”_blank”>**NGSchool 2022: Machine Learning in Computational Biology**</a> is now closed.
 Thank you to all who took time to answer the questions and solve the problems in the registration form.
-Here we provide you the solutions.
+Here we publish the solutions.

 ## Coding questions

+The following questions were meant to ensure that the applicants have basic coding skills and will be able to follow the practical part of the school.
+We accepted solutions in any programming language, but we recommend using Python or R, as the practical part of the NGSchool program will be conducted using those.

 ### C1 - Fibonacci sequence
 The Fibonacci sequence starts with 0 and 1 (positions 1 and 2).
 Each next element is a sum of two preceding elements.
 What is the difference between elements at positions 55th and 45th multiplied by the element at position 5th?